 It is likely that either the mouse buttons are not recognized as individual buttons, or there is no default action assigned to these buttons.
 The solution depends on what program you are trying to use these buttons in.

-Operating System: Only mouse 1 and 2 (left click and right click) will have default actions assigned.
+Operating System: Only mice 1 and 2 (left click and right click) will have default actions assigned.
 This means that using your extra buttons will have no effect by default.

-The most common method to gain functionality of buttons that are not assigned or recognized by default, is to use keyboard macros.
+The most common method to gain the functionality of buttons that are not assigned or recognized by default is to use keyboard macros.
 You can assign macros by using SteelSeries Engine 3 with supported devices.
 Our older devices use varying software packages that can be found on our downloads page.

 By using SteelSeries Engine, you can also create different profiles for different games and programs, so that you do not need to constantly re-assign macros.